forta-network/docs/docs/querying-chains.md

 - The above example uses a simple flag (i.e. `isScanningRinkeby`) to ensure only one task is running, but based on your requirements you may customize this logic further e.g. making sure a minimum amount of time has passed before triggering the next task
 - A minor drawback of this approach is that the developer tools (i.e. CLI commands) are not usable.
 For instance, you cannot specify a transaction/block from Rinkeby using `npm run tx/block`.
 You would have to do this by manually modifying the code.

 Great!
-You now have an bot that can scan blocks and transactions from any blockchain whether or not it's officially supported by Forta.
+You now have a bot that can scan blocks and transactions from any blockchain whether or not it's officially supported by Forta.